 Cook the Eggs:

-Stir-fry the Vegetables:
+Stir-Fry the Vegetables:

 Add the Rice:

-Add the cold rice to the wok, breaking up any clumps with your spatula.
-Let the rice cook for 1-2 minutes, until it starts to dry out and brown a little before stirring at all.
+Increase the heat to high.
+Add 4 cups cold cooked jasmine rice, breaking up any clumps with your spatula.
+Let the rice sit for 1-2 minutes without stirring so it starts to dry out and crisp up.

 Notes